-As you read my comments about the front office induced stainless weld issues at SpaceX.
-And you also read the weld problems in the same time period, Elon Musk wearing his other work hat at Tesla, was again having problems with his robot welds on common metals, we come to another problem that’s common in the global high tech. industries.
-And the first issue is, that it’s not likely, that Elon or his managers and engineers would recognize the relationship between the numerous arc weld problems generated daily on the Tesla cars, and extensive, costly arc weld problems generated on rockets at his other company SpaceX.
+As you read my comments about the weld management and engineering induced stainless weld issues generated at SpaceX, remember at the same time period, Elon Musk wearing his other work hat at Tesla, was again having problems with his robot welds on common metals.
+It’s not likely, that Elon or his Tesla / SpaceX managers and engineers in 2019 would recognize the relationship between the numerous arc weld problems that were being generated daily on Tesla cars, and Spacx stainless rockets.

 Mr. Musk is an engineer, and is no different from many global engineers and managers that are supposed to be responsible for the Weld Process Ownership, yet in reality lack the required weld process controls / best practice expertise.
 Many managers in the aerospace, defense, power and Oil industries are not aware of the importance of Process Control expertise, and it’s logical therefore they won’t demand it from themselves or from those they employ to be responsible for the welds.

 Weld Process Controls – Best Weld Practices are topics I have simplifies and focused on for 40 years.
 I provide the WPC self teach . training resources in the training section at this and my weldreality.com web sites.
 Remember these are two subjects are not taught at most of the global universities and colleges that provide mechanical and weld engineering degrees.
 However they should be important subjects that any weld professional should embrace.